ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 . i told the drive to run the meter until the wheels fell off, fully intending to drive that bucket of bolts into the hudson.

-i tell ya, i really don't get no respect. my son, you ever meet him? my wife insists he's my kid, but you gotta consummate a marriage to have a kid, and every time i get naked, my wife vomits. it's nto her fault, it' sthe same reaction i get looking in the mirror, the same putrid disdain in the looks of my friends and my rabbi and my father. so i know the kid ain't mine. i know it even without seeing that dark brown skin, seeing his giant brown uncircumcized penis, seven times the size of mine.
+i tell ya, i really don't get no respect. my son, you ever meet him? my wife insists he's my kid, but you gotta consummate a marriage to have a kid, and every time i get naked, my wife vomits. it's nto her fault, it' sthe same reaction i get looking in the mirror, the same putrid disdain in the looks of my friends and my rabbi and my father. so i know the kid ain't mine. i know it even without seeing eyes that ain't mine, seeing his brown uncircumcized penis, seven times the size of mine.

 he said your mother? $20